erasmus-without-paper/ewp-specs-architecture/README.md

 ### Summary

-The registry is the only centralized part of the EWP architecture.
+The registry is the only centralised part of the EWP architecture.
 It allows all EWP hosts to access the list of other EWP hosts.
 (It MAY also be used for projects unrelated to EWP, as long as these projects will be mentioned in the Discovery API documentation.)